Diversity, Equity, and Inclusion at SOE

 From the Dean

-To support SOE’s commitment to this work, I established a Diversity, Equity, and Inclusion Action Committee (DAC) to coordinate our efforts in this area.
-Second, I’ve created a new leadership position within the school of Associate Dean for Diversity, Equity, and Inclusion.
+As an institution, the SOE has always sought to understand and respond to social inequities and historical forces of oppression in order to eradicate them.
+To support our commitment to this work, I established a Diversity, Equity, and Inclusion Action Committee (DAC) to coordinate our efforts in this area, and I’ve created a new leadership position of Associate Dean for Diversity, Equity, and Inclusion.

 Newly formed in Fall 2020, DAC’s initial focus is on disrupting anti-Black racism and honoring Black lives, as articulated by President Timothy Law Snyder in his June 2020 message Beyond Words.